techandsoftware/teletext/README.md

 Character 5f isn't supported, which is intended to show the level 2.5 row background colour in the teletext spec.

+The G3 characters are written using the codepoints defined by Unicode for Symbols for Legacy Computing.
+You can use the Unscii font to display these correctly.
+Put Unscii in a `fonts` subdirectory relative to the page containing the teletext display div.
+Unscii is available with `npm install @techandsoftware/teletext-fonts` or downloadable from http://viznut.fi/unscii/ .

 ### putAt()

 Requires level 1.5 or 2.5.
 Writes a `@` character at the *position*.
 This is needed because `@` is missing from most G0 and G2 sets, and the teletext spec has special provision for it.